Growth and Urban Character

 On July 31, 27 Bellevue went on the market.

 Representatives of Defend Urban Neighborhoods, the Highland Park Neighborhood Association and the South Wedge Planning Committee will continue to meet with Highland Hospital as its construction plans move forward.
-We will keep you posted via this website.
+To read minutes from these meetings, please go to the NBN6 (Neighbors Building Neighborhoods, Sector 6) page.